laidbackpeter/UserRegistration/README.md

 `register_seed_bag_response` - Contains response after a seed bag registration attempt

 `register_seed_bag_request` - Contains request payload for a seed bag registration attempt

+### Further Instructions
+The app is using postgres for the persistence layer

+Create a file named `env` that will hold your required DB env variables i.e.

+POSTGRES_DB=

+POSTGRES_USER=

+POSTGRES_PASSWORD=

+POSTGRES_PORT=

+POSTGRES_SERVICE=

+If you prefer using different variable names ensure you change the names on settings.py